History of Derrick Henry in Timeline

 In 2013, Derrick Henry played for the East squad in the U.S. Army All-American Bowl, where he rushed for 53 yards with a touchdown and a two-point conversion.

-In 2013, Derrick Henry was considered a five-star recruit by ESPN.com and was listed as the No. 1 athlete in the nation.
+In 2013, Derrick Henry was listed as the No. 1 athlete (player with no designated position) in the nation by ESPN.com.

-In 2013, as a true freshman, Derrick Henry rushed for 382 yards on 36 carries with three touchdowns for Alabama.
+In 2013, as a true freshman, Derrick Henry rushed for 382 yards on 36 carries with three touchdowns at Alabama.

-In the 2014 season, Derrick Henry split a majority of the work in the backfield with T. J. Yeldon.
-He had multiple games with over 100 rushing yards and touchdowns.
+During the 2014 season, Derrick Henry split a majority of the work in the backfield.
+He rushed for 990 yards on 172 carries with 11 touchdowns.

-In 2015, Derrick Henry continued his college football career at the University of Alabama.
+In 2015, Derrick Henry played college football for the University of Alabama under head coach Nick Saban.

-In 2015, Derrick Henry took over as the starting running back and had a record-breaking junior season, rushing for 2,219 yards and 28 touchdowns.
-He won the Heisman Trophy and other awards.
+In 2015, Derrick Henry took over as the starting running back for Alabama as a junior.
+He rushed for SEC records 2,219 yards and 28 touchdowns on 395 carries.

 May 9, 2016: Signed with Tennessee Titans